ddl-udaysk/domino-mlops-templates/README.md

 ### Workflow:

 1. User creates git based project in domino and creates the project in github with production representing the main branch of the project.
-2. User includes the worflows and code in folder src/cicd/ listed the template project for jobs , models and apps.
+2. User includes the worflows and code in folder src/cicd/ for mlops automation within the project.
 3. User creates environments in github environments with approvers and corresponding variables and secrets for the environment
-4. User adds for jobs, apps and models in the folder src/project and to the corresponding entity.
+4. User adds for dataprep script to dataprep folder, model training script to trainmdel folder in the folder src/project and registers them in the "cicd-e2e-mlops-env-variables.ini" conf file.
-5. User creates a branch of the project from the main branch and works on the code using Domino workspaces.
-6. When the user intends to push the code to production, they merge the code to the main branch, triggering the CI/CD pipeline via GitHub Actions workflows.
+6. When the user merges the code to the appropriate branch(dev, stage, prod), this triggering the CI/CD pipeline via GitHub Actions workflows of the corresponding stage.
-7. The approval process from one stage to another involves approving the stage change in the experiment manager for model governed by experiment manager and GitHub or If they are jobs , apps it would be by github environments, which will deploy the resources to appropriate hardware tier representing the dataplane.
+7. The approval process from one stage to another involves approving the stage change in the experiment manager for model governed by experiment manager and GitHub

 ### ENVVIRONMENT VARIABLES
     DOMINO_ENV" : "Environment in which the current pipeline is running example DEV, STAGE or PROD"